-This is a 6-bit field and should immediately follow the Opcode bits.
-In FM93CS46, all 6 bits are used for address decoding during READ, WRITE and PRWRITE instructions.
+This is a 8-bit field and should immediately follow the Opcode bits.
+In FM93CS56, only the LSB 7 bits are used for address decoding during READ, WRITE and PRWRITE instructions.
+During these three instructions (READ, WRITE and PRWRITE), the MSB is "don't care" (can be 0 or 1).
 During all other instructions (with the exception of PRREAD), the MSB 2 bits are used to decode instruction (along with Opcode bits, PRE and PE signals).